Roboy/esp-wheelchair/src/README.md

 Use Bagfile provided in this [link](https://drive.google.com/drive/folders/15IJ5Bk0Abo6tRJbfVam8PI72EpSFbLXI?usp=sharing)

-to execute use
+to use the bagfile, run
 ```
 rosbag play -l ToFSensor_sample.bag /royale_camera_driver/pointcloud:=/tof1_driver/point_cloud &
 rosbag play -l ToFSensor_sample2.bag /royale_camera_driver/pointcloud:=/tof2_driver/point_cloud
 ```

-And the to run the assisted navigation node
+And to run the assisted navigation node
 ```
 # if you havent have any rosmaster running and all the necessary Networking setup if you are using the ToFsensor
 roscore &